Development of an uncertainty-aware equation of state for gold: First-principles Helmholtz free energy

-Within the framework of SCP theory, the extraction of second, third, and fourth-order interatomic force constants (IFCs) is achieved through first-principles calculations.
-This process entails systematically displacing atoms within a supercell and subsequently computing the forces that arise from these displacements.
+Within the SCP framework, the second-, third-, and fourth-order interatomic force constants (IFCs) are obtained from first-principles calculations.
+This is achieved by systematically displacing atoms in a supercell and calculating the forces generated by these displacements.
 The resulting force–displacement data set is then fitted using the Compressive Sensing Lattice Dynamics (CSLD) method \cite{Zhou2019,Tadano2015} to extract the IFCs with high accuracy.
-For fcc Au, we conducted 65 distinct atomic displacements in a supercell comprising 64 atoms at each density to determine these force constants.
-We have examined the simulation size effects on the calculated energy, we additionally carried out simulations with 108-atom and 256-atom supercells.
+For fcc Au, we employed 65 unique atomic displacement configurations in a 64-atom supercell at each density to determine these constants.
+To assess finite-size effects on the calculated energy, we additionally carried out simulations with 108-atom and 256-atom supercells.
 Across the full density range considered in this study, the deviation remains on average below \( 1\% \).
-The uncertainty associated with the choice of simulation sizes will be addressed in Sec.\ref{sec:DFTuncertainty}.
+The uncertainty associated with the choice of supercell size will be discussed in Sec.\ref{sec:DFTuncertainty}.

-The SCP equation is solved using numerical algorithms such as the least absolute shrinkage and selection operator (LASSO) technique.
-The \( \mathbf{q} \) mesh \( (4\times 4\times 4) \) of the SCP is set commensurate with the supercell size, and an inner \( \mathbf{q} \) mesh is increased for convergence of anharmonic phonon frequencies.
-Effective dynamical matrices are converted into real-space effective second-order IFCs, which are used to calculate anharmonic phonon frequencies on a denser \( \mathbf{q} \)-point grid.
-For Au fcc solid, a \( (51\times 51\times 51) \) \( \mathbf{q} \)-point mesh is used.
-In comparison with Born–Oppenheimer molecular dynamics (BOMD), the use of SCP theory to compute the ion-thermal free energy offers a notable advantage over BOMD, as it maintains the crystalline symmetry of the solid.
+The SCP equation is solved using numerical optimization schemes, in particular the least absolute shrinkage and selection operator (LASSO) method.
+The SCP \( \mathbf{q} \)-point mesh of \( 4\times 4\times 4 \) is chosen to be commensurate with the supercell size, and an inner \( \mathbf{q} \)-point mesh is systematically refined to achieve convergence of the anharmonic phonon frequencies.
+The resulting effective dynamical matrices are transformed into real-space effective second-order interatomic force constants (IFCs), which are then employed to compute anharmonic phonon frequencies on a substantially denser \( \mathbf{q} \)-point grid.
+For fcc Au, a \( 51\times 51\times 51 \) \( \mathbf{q} \)-point mesh is used.
+In comparison with Born–Oppenheimer molecular dynamics (BOMD), the use of SCP theory to evaluate the ion-thermal contribution to the free energy provides a significant advantage, as it rigorously preserves the crystalline symmetry of the solid.
 At the same time, SCP theory enables an efficient and accurate determination of the vibrational free energy.